 This is a great place for beginner and intermediate skiing families.
 There are wide, gentle nursery slopes combined with expansive blues and reds including many tree-lined runs.

 Make sure you try the 3.2km Piste du Lac.
-It is a blue run starting from the top of Haut Fleury and is the longest run in the resort.
+It is a blue run starting from the top of Haut Fleury and is the longest run in the resort - see the video below.
 Watch out for the exposed ridge at the very top and enjoy the views to Mont Blanc and across Lac de Roy on the way down.
 The reds of Les Mouflons and Les Chamois, along with the Les Tetras blue are all great cruising runs in the trees of the lowest section in Praz de Lys.

-New for 2012-13 is the snow park in Sommand, with plenty of jumps and rails to keep the more radical young skiers amused.
+There is a snow park in Sommand, with plenty of jumps and rails to keep the more radical young skiers amused.
 There is also a decent boarder cross course to play on, located off the main runs down into Sommand after you have got off the Veran chairlift from Praz de Lys.
 While six blacks give advanced skiers a little more of a challenge.

 Off the slopes there is a handy little supermarket in town.
 The Grizzly has a good reputation for crepes, while the best restaurants include Jean de la Pipe and the wonderfully named Le Farto (which appeals to children’s sense of humour).
 There is a Twinner ski rental shop in Praz de Lys and a quick search online will bring up a useful discount code for online bookings.